catseye/Robin/doc/Modules.markdown

 ==============

-In this document, "Robin" refers to the Robin programming language version 0.1.
+In this document, "Robin" refers to the Robin programming language version 0.2.

-Robin module system is this: Robin does not have a module system.
+Robin's module system is this: Robin does not have a module system.

 We're still working this out, so bear with us.
 Let's start with some fundamental principles of Robin.
 You may love them or think they are stupid (I can't tell, myself,) but they are what they are.

-*   The core Robin language include only a handful of symbols, called _intrinsics_.
+*   The core Robin language includes only a handful of symbols, called _intrinsics_.
 These represent functionality that would be impossible or highly impractical to write in Robin itself.

-*   A Robin program may, of course, define new symbols internal to it, by assigning them meanings in its environment.
+*   A Robin program may, of course, define new symbols internal to that program, by assigning them meanings in its environment.

 *   The Robin language expresses Robin programs; it does not express metadata about Robin programs.